The Happiest Countries in the World in 2023- Updated

 In Luxembourg, people visit historic sights and fairy-tale castles, enjoy unspoiled natural landscapes, culinary highlights, and cultural diversity.
 If you decide to live in this county, you can do all of this in a relaxing atmosphere with no long lines and you’ll meet folks who will warmly welcome you.

 Working conditions in Norway are overwhelmingly in favor of the employee.
 It’s extremely difficult to be fired, and everyone is entitled to a paid vacation of five weeks.
-Freedom, caring, honesty, generosity, good government, health, and income are primary reasons why Norwegians are happy.
+Freedom, caring, honesty, generosity, good government, health, and income are the primary reasons why Norwegians are happy.

 Israel has a stable economy, a long life expectancy, great health care, and a strong social and family framework that provides a sense of security and connection to its citizens.
 Friends and family are very important and Israelis prioritize spending quality time with them.
-There’s the sea, archaeology, history, wonderful food, and a population made up of people from all over the world.
+There’s the sea, archaeology, history, wonderful food, and a population made up of people from all around the world.

 10. New Zealand